lformaggia/contact_with_nitsche/README.md

 ```bash
     make -j<nprocs>
 ```
+Note: If the `build` directory gets automatically populated by CMake due to your IDE settings when you restart the IDE, remove the directory and create a new one with the given command

 Optionally, you can execute the example both to check that the installation of the library was successful and to check that the output is correct, by doing:
 ```bash